crcn/cupboard/README.md

-If you want more granular control over your cupboard configurations, just edit the `.cupboard`.
+If you want more granular control over your cupboard configurations, just edit the `.cupboard` in your root project directory.
 A config file looks like this:

 ````ini